-HB 118 triggers a requirement to issue a fetal death certificate for all products of conception:
+HB 118 would trigger a requirement to issue a fetal death certificate for all products of conception.

-- Under current law, Section 501 of the Vital Statistics Law requires a fetal death certificate after 16 weeks gestation following either an expulsion (miscarriage) or extraction (abortion). - HB 118 does not explicitly mention fetal death certificates.
+- Under current law, Section 501 of the Vital Statistics Law requires a fetal death certificate after 16 weeks gestation following either an expulsion (miscarriage) or extraction (abortion). - HB 118 (PN 1724) includes an amendment that claims the bill does not "require the issuance of a death certificate."
 However, under existing PA law, in order to arrange for the burial or cremation of the medical tissue, a "person in charge of interment" must go through a defined process, which includes filing a fetal death certificate and medical certification from a physician, certified registered nurse practitioner or physician assistant.
-Article V of the Vital Statistics Law - In other words, although HB 118 doesn't explicitly state that fetal death certificates are required, the requirement is triggered as a result of requiring burial or cremation because, under current law, arranging for a burial or cremation requires the "person in charge of interment" to file a fetal death certificate. - As a result, HB 118 would require a death certificate be issued for all medical tissue.
+Article V of the Vital Statistics Law - In other words, despite amended language stating that HB 118 does not require fetal death certificates, the bill fails to change the permitting process by which burial or cremation is handled under current law, which requires the "person in charge of interment" to file a fetal death certificate prior to burial/cremation. - As a result, HB 118 would, indeed, require a death certificate be issued for all medical tissue.

-HB 118 would threaten facilities with fines and penalties and would impose costs to the patients:
+HB 118 would threaten facilities with fines and penalties and would impose costs to the patients.